automl/ConfigSpace/docs/guide.rst

 .. code-block:: python

     import numpy as np
-    import ConfigSpace.hyperparameters as CSH
     from ConfigSpace.configuration_space import ConfigurationSpace

     # convert 10 log to natural log for learning rate, mean 1e-3
+    # with two standard deviations on either side of the mean to cover the search space
     logmean = np.log(1e-3)
-    # two standard deviations on either side of the mean to cover the search space
     logstd = np.log(10.0)

-    learning_rate = CSH.NormalFloatHyperparameter(name='learning_rate', lower=1e-5, upper=1e-1, default_value=1e-3, mu=logmean, sigma=logstd, log=True)
-    dropout = CSH.BetaFloatHyperparameter(name='dropout', lower=0, upper=0.99, default_value=0.25, alpha=2, beta=4, log=False)
-    activation = CSH.CategoricalHyperparameter(name='activation', choices=['tanh', 'relu'], weights=[0.2, 0.8])

-    cs = ConfigurationSpace()
+    cs = ConfigurationSpace({

-    cs.add_hyperparameters([learning_rate, dropout, activation])
+        "lr": Float('lr', bounds=(1e-5, 1e-1), default=1e-3, log=True, disitribution=Normal(logmean, logstd)),
+        "dropout": Float('dropout', bounds=(0, 0.99), default=0.25, distribution=Beta(alpha=2, beta=4)),
+        "activation": Categorical('activation', ['tanh', 'relu'], weights=[0.2, 0.8]),
+    })
-    # [learning_rate, Type: NormalFloat, Mu: -6.907755278982137 Sigma: 2.302585092994046, Range: [1e-05, 0.1], Default: 0.001, on log-scale, dropout, Type: BetaFloat, Alpha: 2.0 Beta: 4.0, Range: [0.0, 0.99], Default: 0.25, activation, Type: Categorical, Choices: {tanh, relu}, Default: tanh, Probabilities: (0.2, 0.8)]
+    # [lr, Type: NormalFloat, Mu: -6.907755278982137 Sigma: 2.302585092994046, Range: [1e-05, 0.1], Default: 0.001, on log-scale, dropout, Type: BetaFloat, Alpha: 2.0 Beta: 4.0, Range: [0.0, 0.99], Default: 0.25, activation, Type: Categorical, Choices: {tanh, relu}, Default: tanh, Probabilities: (0.2, 0.8)]

-To check that your prior makes sense for each hyperparameter, you can easily do so with the __pdf__ method.
+To check that your prior makes sense for each hyperparameter, you can easily do so with the ``__pdf__`` method.
 There, you will see that the probability of the optimal learning rate peaks at 10^-3, and decays as we go further away from it:

 .. code-block:: python